rheiland/Studio_rtd/docs/source/galaxy.rst

 using the `File -> Save project` menu option:

 .. image:: ./galaxy_imgs/pcstudio_File_Save_proj.png
-   :width: 400px
+   :width: 300px

-This will notify you of what happens next: it will create and copy `project.zip` to your History column on the main Galaxy panel.
+This will notify you of what happens next: it will create and copy `my_model.zip` to your History column on the main Galaxy panel.

 .. image:: ./galaxy_imgs/pcstudio_File_Save_proj_msg.png
    :width: 500px

-When you do this, a `project.zip` entry will appear in your Galaxy History (it may take a few seconds to appear).
+When you do this, a `my_model.zip` entry will appear in your Galaxy History (it may take a few seconds to appear).
 If you click on that entry, it will expand and reveal a download icon that, when clicked, will download it to your local computer and give it an expanded name, `Galaxy<ID#>-\<filename>`.